Haripriya9851/DataEnrichment_Pipeline_with_GeminiAgent/Task 1 - Data Pipeline/README.md

 - `requirements.txt`: Python dependencies for the pipeline.
 - `.env`: Environment variables (API keys, paths, etc.).

+## Data Flow Overview

+1. **Read Excel File**
+   - The pipeline starts by reading the input Excel file (`Golden Chick_DE_Takehome.xlsx`) containing franchisee data.

+2. **Batch Processing**
+   - The data is processed in batches to efficiently handle large datasets and avoid API rate limits.

+3. **Data Cleaning**
+   - Each batch is cleaned (standardizing names, formatting state/city, etc.) using the `clean_dataframe` function.

+4. **Classification**
+   - Franchisee names are classified as either `Individual` or `Corporate` using a Gemini LLM prompt.

+5. **Conditional Enrichment**
+   - For each row:
+     - If classified as **Individual**: The pipeline enriches the data by searching for the company owned by the individual and then fetching corporate details.
+     - If classified as **Corporate**: The pipeline enriches the data by searching for business info and extracting corporate details.
+     - If classification is unknown: Fallback/default values are used.

+6. **Result Compilation**
+   - All enriched data is compiled into a new DataFrame and saved to an output Excel file (`enriched_franchisees_gemini.xlsx`).

+---

+This flow ensures that each franchisee is processed appropriately based on their type, maximizing the quality and relevance of the enriched data.

 ## How to Run
 1. Clone Repo and Install dependencies:
    ```bash